HaluMem: Evaluating Hallucinations in Memory Systems of Agents: Experiments

 \subsubsection{Performance on Different Memory Types}

 Table~\ref{tab:Typewise Accuracy} reports the extraction accuracy of each memory system for event, persona, and relationship memories, which include all memory points from both the memory extraction and updating tasks while excluding distractor memories.
-Zep achieve the best performance on HaluMem-Medium, whereas Supermemory performs best on HaluMem-Long.
+MemOS achieves the best overall performance.
 However, Mem0, Mem0-Graph, and Memobase show a marked decline in long-context scenarios, suggesting difficulty in consistently capturing valuable information in complex dialogues.
-Supermemory is the only one whose performance on HaluMem-Long surpasses that on HaluMem-Medium, probably because it extracts a larger number of memory points in the long-context condition.
+MemOS and Supermemory perform better on HaluMem-Long than on HaluMem-Medium, probably because they extract a larger number of memory points in the long-context condition.
 Across memory types, Persona memories yield slightly higher accuracy, indicating that static personal traits are easier to capture, whereas understanding event dynamics and relationship changes remains challenging. \textbf{Overall, all systems still show low performance across the three memory categories, indicating significant limitations in current memory modeling.}